Saba Siddiqui, A Well Deserved Cuppa, 2025, OUR TURN: Practice Bradford, Yorkshire Contemporary, Photo: Jules Listere

 Location Loading Bay

-OUR TURN: Practice Bradford is a group exhibition showcasing new work from four exciting emerging Bradford artists; Joanna Byrne, Atiyya Mirza, Liv Preston and Saba Siddiqui.
+OUR TURN: Practice Bradford was a group exhibition that showcased new work from four exciting emerging Bradford artists; Joanna Byrne, Atiyya Mirza, Liv Preston and Saba Siddiqui.

-Curated by Yorkshire Contemporary, the exhibition is the culmination of Practice: Bradford, an artist development programme providing funding, mentorship, and professional development.
-The programme is delivered in partnership with Bradford Producing Hub and Bradford 2025 UK City of Culture.
+Curated by Yorkshire Contemporary, the exhibition was the culmination of Practice: Bradford, an artist development programme providing funding, mentorship, and professional development.
+The programme was delivered in partnership with Bradford Producing Hub and Bradford 2025 UK City of Culture.

 Our Turn

-Practice Bradford is part of OUR TURN, a new visual arts festival for Bradford.
+Practice Bradford was part of OUR TURN, a new visual arts festival for Bradford.

-OUR TURN takes place across the district from 18th September – 28th January, organised by South Square Centre in collaboration with Bradford 2025 UK City of Culture, Bradford Producing Hub and Yorkshire Contemporary.
+OUR TURN took place across the district from 18th September 2025 – 28th January 2026, organised by South Square Centre in collaboration with Bradford 2025 UK City of Culture, Bradford Producing Hub and Yorkshire Contemporary.

 Practice Bradford Artists